 Is Unfiltered Wine Safe to Drink?

 Unfiltered wine is perfectly safe to drink.
-As mentioned before, sediments are no medical risk and won’t cause any harm.
+As mentioned before, sediments are no medical risk and will not cause harm.
 Their only effect is a potentially gritty mouthfeel when drinking the wine.
-Besides that, you don’t have to worry about the health impact of an unfiltered wine.
+Besides that, you don’t have to worry about the health impact of unfiltered wine.

 Does Filtering Wine Remove Sulfites?